mleiv/CodableDictionary/README.md

 I've included a playground example.

-CodableDictionary is currently limited to Date, UUID, Int, Float, Bool, and String.
-I've left it immutable for now, because UUID and Date have no ExpressibleLiteral type, so those two would require some jumping through some hoops in order to permit subscript mutations.
+CodableDictionary is currently limited to Date, UUID, Int, Float, Bool, String, and recursive CodableDictionary.

 Obviously this could all be improved, but I just needed something to process my existing data, until Apple works this all out.